Visit Our First Open Day on Saturday 12th October 2019 10am - 1pm

-Subsidiary Diplomas in Performing Arts allow you to specialise in either Musical Theatre, Acting or Dance.
-You will develop your skills within the genre through workshops and refine the work to be presented to audiences both within the college as well as in external venues.
+Subsidiary Diplomas in Performing Arts allow you to specialise in either Acting, Dance or Musical Theatre.
+You will develop your skills within the genre through workshops and refine the work to be presented to audiences both within the College as well as in external venues.

-Dance: The Movement in performance unit will allow you to experiment with a range of different source material as well as developing your communication skills through working in groups.
-Dance Performance, Jazz Dance and Applying Contemporary dance technique are all designed to increase your technical and performance skills.
-The Performance Workshop unit gives you the opportunity to experiment with a range of ideas creatively, devising your own work in response to a given stimulus as well as performing material from professional productions.
-The Performing to an Audience unit provides an opportunity to participate in a large scale production with the whole performing arts department.
+Units such as Jazz Dance and Contemporary dance technique are designed to increase your technical skills as well as your performance skills through a series of technical exercises and dances.
+You will perform many of these dances in front of invited audiences in the Newman Theatre.
+You will be given the opportunity to experiment with a range of ideas creatively, devising your own work in response to a given stimulus as well as performing material from existing repertoire from professional productions.
+Additional units provide opportunities to participate in a large scale production in conjunction with the whole performing arts department.